suchitraguduru/CRUD_app/README.md

-A simple CRUD application made using MongoDB, Expressjs and Nodejs
+A simple CRUD application made using MongoDB, Expressjs and Nodejs in MVC architectural pattern.